What is financial abuse?

 Financial abuse is when one person controls another person's ability to manage or access their own money.

-We understand that financial abuse can happen in day-to-day life, and that it can go unnoticed if the victim feels they can't talk to someone about what’s happening to them.
-Although financial abuse is most commonly found in personal relationships, it can also be found in other circumstances, for example: an elderly person could be led by a family member or carer to withdraw money when it may not be in their best interest.
+We understand that financial abuse can happen in day-to-day life.
+This can go unnoticed if the victim feels they can't talk to someone about what’s happening to them.
+Although financial abuse mainly happens in personal relationships, it can also happen in other ways.

 Examples of financial abuse include:

 - preventing someone from accessing their own account, or a joint account

 - stealing money from a partner or family member

 - putting debts in a partner's name or family member’s name

 - stopping another person from going to work

 - taking advantage of someone with a mental or physical impairment to take money from them.